google/oss-fuzz/README.md

 - engineers fix the issue and land the fix upstream.
 - fuzzing infrastructure automatically verifies the fix, adds a comment and closes the issue.
-- after the issue is fixed or after 90 days since reporting has passed, the issue becomes *public*.
+- after 7 days has passed since the issue is fixed or after 90 days since reporting has passed, the issue becomes *public*.

 The following table summarizes issue visibility through the process: